 As you can see, it immediately looks different.
 If I need to fit a square image into a more rectangular space, I would have to resize based on the smallest side, which would be 150 pixels in our example, and fill in the rest with white (or any other color).

-The same issue can be seen with a photo, if you are using a template or a frame that is of different proportion as your photo, and you are tempted to match the size.
+The same issue can be seen with a photo if you are using a template or a frame that is of different proportions as your photo, and you are tempted to match the size.
 If the photo is vertical like this one:

 and you want to fit it into a square frame, don't squish it!